arduano/Kiva/README.md

 After downloading the app, install and run the program.
 Many settings have a question mark button next to them, that should help clear up the purpose of many confusing settings.

 ## License
-Kiva is licensed under the terms of the [GNU General Public License v3.0](https://github.com/arduano/Kiva/blob/master/LICENSE)
+Kiva is licensed under the terms of the [Don't Be a Dick](https://github.com/arduano/Kiva/blob/master/LICENSE)

 ## Screenshots
 <img src="https://i.imgur.com/YD0wHE1.png" width="512" />